 Tummy Tuck Surgery in San Diego

-If you are looking to improve your midsection after completing your family, then a tummy tuck is usually the procedure of choice.
-A tummy tuck helps you get rid of the excess skin, reshapes the umbilicus, tightens the muscles and removes the excess fat.
+If you are looking to improve your midsection after completing your family, then a tummy tuck might be for you.
+A tummy tuck helps you get rid of excess skin, reshapes the umbilicus, tightens the muscles, and removes excess fat.

 When to Choose Tummy Tuck Surgery

 A short scar tummy tuck is known as a mini tummy tuck, while long scar tummy tuck is also known as an extended tummy tuck.
 Most tummy tucks however, are standard scar tucks.While abdominoplasty or tummy tuck surgery is not an alternative to a healthy weight loss program, it can be a great option for those looking to trim down their midsections and give the abdominal area a tighter, more toned aesthetic.
 Patients requesting abdominoplasty are often relatively physically fit, but suffer from loose, excess skin brought on by pregnancy, weight loss, or a genetic predisposition.
 A tummy tuck addresses these stubborn, leftover fat deposits in the abdominal region that you simply can’t get rid of, no matter how hard you try.

 - Physically healthy and at a stable weight

 - Realistic about the outcome and risks involved

 A flat and toned abdomen is something many women strive for through exercise and weight control.
 These methods help reduce the fat and tone the muscles, but will not get rid of the excess skin.